 Except for the allocation of funds, the request to extend the deadline for any of the above must be received by Caltrans prior to the expiration date.
-For allocation of funds, the time extension must be approved by the Commission by June 30th of the year the funds are programmed; otherwise the funds will lapse.
+For the allocation of funds, the time extension must be approved by the Commission by June 30th of the year the funds are programmed; otherwise, the funds will lapse.
+Additional guidance on ATP timely use of funds expectations and policies can be found on the Caltrans Local Assistance website.

 Projects with a right-of-way phase programmed must commence the right-of-way phase within ten years of receiving Project Approval and Environmental Document and/or Plans, Specifications, and Estimates funding through ATP, and must commence construction within ten years of receiving right-of-way funding through ATP.
 Projects without a right-of-way phase programmed must commence construction within ten years of receiving Project Approval and Environmental Document and Plans, Specifications, and Estimates funding through ATP.
-Otherwise, the implementing agency must repay the ATP funds and the repaid funds may be made available for redistribution in the subsequent programming cycle.
+Otherwise, the implementing agency must repay the ATP funds, and the repaid funds may be made available for redistribution in the subsequent programming cycle.

 If there are insufficient funds, the Commission may delay the allocation of funds to a project until the next fiscal year without requiring an extension.
 It is incumbent upon the implementing agency to develop accurate project cost estimates.
-If the amount of a contract award is less than the amount allocated, or if the final cost of a phase is less than the amount allocated will not be available for future programming.
+If the amount of a contract award is less than the amount allocated, or if the final cost of a phase is less than the amount allocated, the savings generated will be returned to the ATP.